CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Experiments

-\textbf{Natural images}: We train CountsDiff on CIFAR-10 and CelebA using U-Net architectures adapted from prior diffusion baselines \citep{songscore}, following the hyperparameters of \citet{santos2023blackout} wherever possible.
+We train CountsDiff on CIFAR-10 and CelebA using U-Net architectures adapted from prior diffusion baselines \citep{songscore}, following the hyperparameters of \citet{santos2023blackout} wherever possible.
 We report three main experiments: \begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Guidance.} We implement predictor-free guidance with $p_{\text{uncond}}=0.1$ and evaluate conditional sampling across guidance scales.
-We measure FID/IS and inspect CIFAR-10 samples qualitatively. \item \textbf{Reverse-process dynamics.} We introduce nonzero attrition during sampling and assess its effect on FID/IS, as well as any visual effects on images.
-To validate robustness, we illustrate this on both CIFAR-10 and CelebA. \item \textbf{Quantitative results.} We compare the FI discrete schedule implied by \citep{santos2023blackout}, its continuous analog, and our proposed cosine schedule, and report the best-performing combinations of $p$-schedule, guidance, and attrition on 50k CIFAR-10 samples. \end{enumerate} \textbf{Single cell RNA-Seq imputation}: We evaluate CountsDiff and a series of baselines on three imputation tasks on heart cell \cite{litvivnukova2020cells} and fetal cell \cite{cao2020human} atlases: 50\% missing complete at random (MCAR) for fetal cells, a 25\% low-biased missing not at random (MNAR) regime (with low counts masked out) for fetal cells, and 50\% MCAR for heart cells.
-See Appendix~\ref{appendix:missingness} for further discussion of missingness and imputation.
+We measure Fréchet Inception Score (FID) \cite{heusel2017gans} and Inception Score (IS) \cite{salimans2016improved} and inspect CIFAR-10 samples qualitatively. \item \textbf{Reverse-process dynamics.} We introduce nonzero attrition during sampling and assess its effect on FID/IS, as well as any visual effects on images.
+To validate robustness, we illustrate this on both CIFAR-10 and CelebA. \item \textbf{Quantitative results.} We compare the FI discrete schedule implied by \citep{santos2023blackout}, its continuous analog, and our proposed cosine schedule, and report the best-performing combinations of $p$-schedule, guidance, and attrition on 50k CIFAR-10 samples. \end{enumerate}